sudeakq/react-projects-mix/README.md

 ### Run the following command to start the project:
 npm start

-Go to http://localhost:3000 in your browser and view the project.
+Go to http://localhost:3000 in your browser and view the project

 ## Making a Contribution
 This repo is an open source project and we welcome your contributions.
 If you would like to add a new project, improve an existing project, or make bug fixes, please submit a pull request.
 Your contributions will be greatly appreciated.